Linear algebra over T-pairs: Dependence in terms of submatrix rank: Conditions 1 thru 6

-\begin{theorem} Over any Noetherian semiring pair of tropical type with $\preceq$ a PO on $\mathcal A^\circ$ and satisfying~\eqref{goodprop}, if $| A| \in \mathcal A_0$, then $\mathbf v_1, \dots, \mathbf v_n$ are dependent. \end{theorem} \begin{proof} Since Properties 6.2-6.5 in \cite{AGG2} hold by Lemma~\ref{sim7}, we can follow the proof of \cite[Theorem 6.9]{AGG2} (``homogeneous balances'').
+\begin{theoalpha} Over any $\mu$-Noetherian semiring pair of tropical type with a surpassing relation $\preceq$ which is a PO on $\mathcal A^\circ$, if $ A $ is singular then $\mathbf v_1, \dots, \mathbf v_n$ are dependent. \end{theoalpha} \begin{proof} Since Properties 6.2-6.5 in \cite{AGG2} hold by Lemma~\ref{sim7}, we can follow the proof of \cite[Theorem 6.9]{AGG2} (``homogeneous balances'').
 (We must check in the proof of Subcase~2.2 in \cite[Theorem~6.9]{AGG2}, that \cite[Property~6.2]{AGG2} can be modified to $\mcA_0$-bipotence.)
-The only place (iii) (\cite[Property 6.4]{AGG2}) is used is in the computation of the determinant as the sum of products of elements of $A$, which are each in $\tTz$ when $A \in M_n(\tTz)$. \end{proof}
+The only place (iii) (\cite[Property 6.4]{AGG2}) is used is in the computation of the $(-)$-determinant as the sum of products of elements of $A$, which are each in $\tTz$ when $A \in M_n(\tTz)$. \end{proof}

-When lacking weak transitivity and Noetherianity, we still want an explicit result in a sufficiently well-behaved situation.
+When lacking weak transitivity and $\mu$-Noetherianity, we still want an explicit result in a sufficiently well-behaved situation.

-The proof of Proposition~\ref{pair3} might seem to contain the kernel of a presumed proof of Condition $\operatorname{A2}$ for general~$n$, but we already have our counterexamples for $n=3$.
-Here is a tantalizing observation, which also indicates what could go wrong.
+The proof of Proposition~\ref{pair3} might seem to contain the kernel of a desired proof of Condition \A{2} for general~$n$, but we already have our counterexamples for $n=3$.
+Here is a tantalizing observation, which also points to what could go wrong.